-- Included credit enhancement in the form of the true-up mechanism and an equity contribution of 0.50% of the original principal amount. - Registered the System Restoration Bonds with the Securities and Exchange Commission to facilitate greater liquidity. - Achieved preliminary Aaa/AAA/AAA ratings from each of the three major rating agencies with final Aaa/AAA/AAA ratings a condition of closing. - Worked with the Commission's designated representative(s) to select underwriters that have relevant experience and execution capability. - Provided the term sheet and preliminary prospectus by e-mail to prospective investors. - Allowed sufficient time for investors to review the term sheet and preliminary prospectus and to ask questions regarding the transaction. - Arranged for the issuance of rating agency pre-sale reports during the marketing period. - During the period that the System Restoration Bonds were marketed, held daily market update discussions with the underwriting team to develop recommendations for pricing. - Had multiple conversations with all of the members of the underwriting team before and during the marketing phase in which we stressed the requirements of the Financing Order. - Developed and implemented a marketing plan designed to give each of the underwriters incentive to aggressively market the System Restoration Bonds to their customers and to reach out to a broad base of potential investors, including investors who have not previously purchased this type of security. - Provided potential investors with access to an internet roadshow for viewing on repeated occasions at investors' convenience. - Adapted the system restoration bond offering to market conditions and investor demand at the time of pricing.
-Variables impacting the final structure of the transaction were evaluated including the length of average lives and maturity of the System Restoration Bonds and interest rate requirements at the time of pricing so that the structure of the transaction would correspond to investor preferences and rating agency requirements for AAA ratings, while meeting the requirements of the Financing Order.
-After evaluation, incorporated the use of original issue discount to investors consistent with the expectation that it would provide greater benefit than its cost.
+- Registered the transition bonds with the Securities and Exchange Commission to facilitate greater liquidity. - Achieved AAA/AAA/Aaa ratings from all three of the major rating agencies. - Worked with the Commission's designated representative or financial advisor to select underwriters that have experience related to transition bond offerings as well as other ABS offerings. - Provided the preliminary prospectus by e-mail and hard copy to prospective investors. - · Allowed sufficient time for investors to review the preliminary prospectus and to ask questions regarding the transaction. - Held one-on-one and group conference calls with investors, along with meetings in to describe the legislative, political and regulatory framework and the bond structure. - Arranged rating agency conference calls and issuance of pre-sale reports during the marketing period to specifically address investor questions. - During the period that the bonds were marketed, held daily market update discussions with the underwriting team to develop recommendations for pricing and Commission's [designated representative or financial advisor]. - Had multiple conversations with all of the members of the underwriting team during the marketing phase in which we stressed the requirements of the Financing Order. - Implemented a marketing plan designed to encourage each of the co-managers to aggressively market the bonds to their customers and to reach out to a broad base of potential investors. - Provided potential investors with access to a Bloomberg roadshow and an internet roadshow for viewing on repeated occasions at investors' convenience.
+Hard copies were presented in one-on-one and group meetings with investors (but were reclaimed at the conclusion of the meetings). - Adapted the transition bond offering to market conditions and investor demand at the time of pricing within the constraints set by the Financing Order.
+Variables impacting the final structure of the transaction, including the relative benefit of a fixed versus floating rate issue, the length of average lives and maturity of the bonds, and interest rate requirements at the time of pricing, were evaluated to ensure that the structure of the transaction would correspond to investor preferences and rating agency requirements for AAA ratings.

-- Worked with the Commission's designated representative to develop bond allocations, underwriter compensation and preliminary price guidance designed to achieve lowest interest rates. - Worked with Commission and underwriters (and each of our respective counsels) to finalize documentation in accordance with established standards for transactions of this sort and the terms of the financing order.
+Worked with the Commission's financial advisor to develop bond allocations, underwriter compensation, and preliminary price guidance designed to achieve the lowest possible interest rates.